top of page

 DeAnna loved to celebrate her Diné and Taos Pueblo heritage and to create art that reflected Pueblo cultural significance and aesthetics.
 Inspired by heroic figures of Japanese manga novels, she imbued her work with memory, resilience, and good intentions.
 Her most recent work emphasized figural paintings of strong Indigenous women who, in her words, “grind every day for a better community.”

-DeAnna showed her work at the Southwest Association for Indian Arts Market for over a decade, a SITE Santa Fe Scholar, and the 2021 Taos Fine Arts Visionary Artist.
+DeAnna showed her work at the Southwest Association for Indian Arts Market for over a decade, she was a SITE Santa Fe Scholar, and awarded the 2021 Taos Fine Arts Visionary Artist.
 Her artwork has exhibited across the country, including the IAIA Museum of Contemporary Native Arts.

 In 2021, DeAnna was tragically murdered.
 She is remembered as a dedicated student, a devoted friend, a kind person, and a passionate artist whose creativity knew no bounds.